nicholastickle/yelp-camp/README.md

-To be populated at a later date
+To be populated at a later date:

 The 2025 Web Development Bootcamp with Colt Steele.
 Fullstack webdev master project.

-Web app that allows you to store and view and campgrounds around the US.
+Web app that allows you to store and view campgrounds around the US.
 The app covers the following:
-- Basic CRUD
+- CRUD
 - Styling using Bootstrap CSS
 - MongoDB, Mongoose, Express etc.
 - Errors and Validating data